 Private financial transactions via kiosk or remote PC - Layered biometrics may be applied or not, depending on the cost involved.
 No access is available to (semi-)centralised template databases.
 If the initial verification fails, the requested service is denied and the customer is subsequently invited to apply to a counter for fallback service.
 Transactions at the counter - It is conceivable that subjects are required to present biometric proof in the case of at the counter transactions, such as car rental transactions.
 Layered biometrics may be applied or not, depending on the cost involved.
 No access is available to (semi-)centralised template databases.
-If the initial verification fails, the requested service is denied and no fallback is available.
-This is an unacceptable discriminatory side-effect.
-Consequently, the application of biometrics for at the counter transactions with private organisations that have no access to (semi-) centralised databases will remain useless.
+If the initial verification fails, the requested service is denied and no biometric fallback is available.
+This would be an unacceptable discriminatory side effect.
+Consequently, the application of biometrics for at the counter transactions with private organisations that have no access to (semi-) centralised databases remains useless, unless a non-biometric fallback procedure is considered acceptable.
+The latter decision would of course make the use of biometrics pointless because it will be the frauds that try to circumvent the biometric procedure in the first place.